Victorian Asbestos Eradication Agency

 Asbestos is the name given to a group of naturally occurring mineral fibres found in rock formations.
 All forms of asbestos are carcinogenic to humans.
 Asbestos becomes a risk to health if fibres are released into the air and breathed into the lungs.
 Exposure to asbestos fibres causes cancer of the lung, larynx, ovaries and mesothelioma (a cancer of the pleural and peritoneal linings).
 Asbestos exposure is also responsible for other diseases such as asbestosis (fibrosis of the lungs).

-In Australia asbestos was used in a wide range of building products and materials up until the late 1980s.
-The use, import and export of asbestos containing materials was prohibited in Australia at the end of 2003.
+In Australia, asbestos was used in a wide range of building products and materials until the late 1980s.
+The use, import and export of asbestos-containing materials (ACMs) was prohibited in Australia at the end of 2003.

-There are a number of websites you can visit to learn about asbestos.
+There are several websites you can visit to learn about asbestos, including Asbestos in Victoria(opens in a new window).

 Asbestos is a known carcinogen that causes fatal and debilitating diseases.
 It kills 4000 Australians every year.

-Asbestos is banned throughout Australia, and its pervasive use over the last 100 years has created a legacy of asbestos containing materials (ACMs) in the built environment.
+Asbestos is banned throughout Australia, and its pervasive use over the last 100 years has created a legacy of ACMs in the built environment.

 More than 3000 products containing asbestos were used in Australia before asbestos was banned, including:

-• textured paints/coatings and asbestos bitumen damp-proofing products
+• textured paints or coatings and asbestos bitumen damp-proofing products

-• brake pads and clutch facings electrical switchboard panels.
-1
+• brake pads and clutch facings and electrical switchboard panels.1

-ACM products in buildings vary in age from 30 to 100 years old; the majority of ACMs were manufactured between 30-60 years ago and have been in place for the same period.
-This age means that asbestos products are starting to degrade, increasing the risk of becoming friable and releasing fibres.
+ACM products in buildings vary in age from 30 to 100 years old; the majority of ACMs were manufactured between 30 and 60 years ago and have been in place for the same period.
+Many asbestos products are now in an advanced state of degradation, increasing the risk of airborne fibre release.

-ACMs that when manufactured or installed were not friable, can become friable in the course of ageing, deterioration, disturbance or damage and release asbestos fibres.
-Research by ASEA showed that aging ACMS remain in place even though they are beyond their product life.
-The research reinforced that weathering, damage and disturbance of ACMS can further reduce product life.
+ACMs that, when manufactured or installed, were not friable can become friable in the course of ageing, deterioration, disturbance or damage, and release asbestos fibres.
+Research by ASEA showed that ageing ACMs remain in place even though they are beyond their product life.
+The research reinforced that weathering, damage and disturbance of ACMs can further reduce product life.

 These controls (from measures that are most effective at reducing risk to least effective measures) are:

-1. Eliminate, hazards and risks - this provides highest level of protection & most effective control: removing asbestos.
+1. Eliminate, hazards and risks: this provides highest level of protection and the most effective control: removing asbestos

-2. Reduce risk using one or more of:
+2. Reduce risk with one or more of the following:

 • engineering controls

-3. Administrative controls: asbestos registers, asbestos audits, asbestos containing materials signage
+3. Administrative controls: asbestos registers, asbestos audits, ACM signage

 4. Personal protective equipment: respirators, goggles, body suits